queens-satellite-team/Space-School/lab1/lab1.md

 Let's take a look at the dashboard now.
 ![TinkerCad Getting Started Dashboard](https://github.com/queens-satellite-team/Space-School/blob/79665e8ba8a807e1ad268ef5515d1499b6250be8/lab1/lab1-images/tinkercad-dash-board-with-arrows.png)

-1️⃣ Test Editor: This opens the text editor window where we can write our software in either block format or in the C/C++ language.
+1️⃣ Text Editor: This opens the text editor window where we can write our software in either block format or in the C/C++ language.
 We will be opting for the latter.

 2️⃣ Begin Simulation / Run Code: This is essentially "uploading your code" and turning on the power to your Arduino in the simulation.